Frequently Asked Questions

 aws secrets manager

-In the rapidly evolving digital landscape of 2024, managing and securing secrets like API keys, database credentials, and other sensitive information has become paramount for businesses worldwide.
+In the rapidly evolving digital landscape, managing and securing secrets like API keys, database credentials, and other sensitive information has become paramount for businesses worldwide.
 Two leading solutions in this arena are Akeyless and AWS Secrets Manager.
 This post compares both, with a focus on how they cater to the needs of modern enterprises.

 What is AWS Secrets Manager?

-Akeyless Security is the company behind the Akeyless Platform, a SaaS-based Vaultless Secrets Management platform that simplifies protection of credentials, certificates and keys.
-It pioneered the Vaultless™ approach to secrets management that combines benefits of cloud-native SaaS with patented Distributed Fragment Cryptography™ (DFC) delivering ease of use, maintenance, scalability and deployment while enhancing security.
-Akeyless is trusted by leading Fortune 500 companies and global technology partners to deliver secrets management, encryption & KMS, password management, and secure remote access in multi-cloud environments.
+Akeyless Security is the company behind the Akeyless Platform, a SaaS-based Vaultless® Secrets Management platform that simplifies protection of credentials, certificates and keys.
+It pioneered the Vaultless® approach to secrets management that combines benefits of cloud-native SaaS with patented Distributed Fragment Cryptography™ (DFC) delivering ease of use, maintenance, scalability and deployment while enhancing security.
+Akeyless is trusted by leading Fortune 500 companies and global technology partners to deliver secrets management, encryption & key management system, password management, and secure remote access in multi-cloud environments.

 What is Akeyless?